 Before Selling a Used Tractor…

-When you sell a used tractor to a salvage yard or small engine shop, you need to have reasonable expectations on your return.
+When you sell a used tractor to a salvage yard or small engine shop, you need to have reasonable expectations for your return.
 These businesses are middle men in the process.
 They buy from you for cheap, mark it up, and then sell it to their customers.
 They can do that because they have the buyers and you don’t.

 If you really want to make money selling an old tractor, you need to sell it on your own.
 This way you set the price and you collect all the money.
 No commissions and no one to cut into the deal.